irchou/cse15l-lab-reports/week-1-lab-report.md

 ## Command `cat`
 **Command with no arguments**
 ![Image](cat with no args.png)
-The working directory when the command was ran is
+The working directory when the command was ran is /home/lecture1.
+A

 **Command with a path to a directory**
 ![Image](cat with directory.png)
-The working directory when the command was ran is
+The working directory when the command was ran is /home.
+After running the ls command with a directory, it prints an error message stating that the given argument is a directory.
+Since lecture1/messages does not lead to a file, cat cannot print the contents of it and thus the output is an error.

 **Command with a path to a file**
 ![Image](cat with file.png)
-The working directory when the command was ran is
+The working directory when the command was ran is /home/lecture1/messages.
+The working directory contains a file called en-us.txt that contains "Hello World!".
+When the cat command is called on a file, it prints out the contents of that file.
+The output was not an error.